 Posters, Demos and Lightning Talks - Call for Participation

-Posters and demos are an opportunity to present late-breaking result, prototypes not yet validated through user studies, research in early phases, and other research best presented in this open format.
+Posters and demos are an opportunity to present late-breaking results, prototypes not yet validated through user studies, research in early phases, and other research best presented in this open format.
 They are an excellent opportunity to discuss and reflect your work with the conference attendees.
 Posters and demos will be displayed at a dedicated session in the conference when poster and demo authors will be available to discuss and demonstrate their work.

 Posters depict research, experiences, methods, or conceptual prototypes that can trigger reflection and discussion among conference attendees.
 A poster submission might be based on work-in-progress, a small chunk of completed work, or synthesis of previously published work.
 We also highly encourage design fictions, creative pieces, think pieces, provocations, and other outside-the-box short works to be presented as posters.

 Demos can be platforms, hands-on methods, or devices which allow participants to reflect and interact with them.
-Submissions can be about - but are not limited to - digital platforms that support collective action; hands-on methods aimed to design for collaboration that can be tried out at the conference; or interactive installations/artefacts that emphasize collaboration or collective making.
+Submissions can be about - but are not limited to - digital platforms that support collective action; hands-on methods aimed to design for collaboration that can be tried out at the conference; or interactive installations/artifacts that emphasize collaboration or collective making.
 Demos can be static or itinerant.
 Interactions can be visual, tactile, sound-based.

 Lightning Talks consist of a 3 minutes talk or “elevator speech” in a session at the conference followed by a networking opportunity with peers and colleagues in the same session.
 This is an additional opportunity for presenting authors, especially students and other junior colleagues to stimulate discussion and debate, to introduce provocative ideas, concepts, approaches or to present late breaking results.